Jack Amiel

 Jack Amiel is an American TV writer, producer and screenwriter.
 He is best known for co-creating Cinemax's period medical drama The Knick, and for writing the films Raising Helen (2004), The Shaggy Dog (2006) and Big Miracle (2012), all with writing partner Michael Begler.

 Early life

 Amiel was born and raised in Manhattan, New York.
+He is of Jewish ancestry.
 He attended Fieldston School in New York City, and the University of Wisconsin–Madison, where he majored in History.

-He met his future writing partner Michael Begler while they were in college together.
+He met his future writing partner Michael Begler while they were in college together.and both entered the university's musical-comedy contest, Humorology.